VOlni/test-task-devops/README.md

 ## DNS

 Just if you are interested in, I have a Namecheap DNS, and it's needed to set up custom DNS on the Namecheap from AWS Route53 NS record DNS.

+## P.S.

+Maybe I missed something and made some mistakes because I was in a hurry due to limited time, but I have done a good job, refreshed some memories and played with technologies, enjoyed my time.
+Thank you! :)